 - (4) It is very difficult to forecast every danger that may occur during operation.
-However, safety can be ensured by fully understanding proper operating procedures for this machine according to methods recommended by Manufacturer. - (5) While operating the machine, be sure to perform work with great care, so as not to damage the machine, or allow accidents to occur. - (6) Continue studying the manual until all Safety, Operation and Maintenance procedures are completely understood by all persons working with the machine.
+However, safety can be guaranteed by fully understanding the operating procedures for this machine according to the methods recommended by the Manufacturer. - (5) While operating the machine, be sure to perform work with great care, so as not to damage the machine, or allow accidents to occur. - (6) Continue studying this manual until all Safety, Operation and Maintenance procedures are completely understood by all persons working with the machine.